Skip to main content

 npx @comet/cli install-agent-skills

-Local skills are symlinked, so edits to project-skills/ are reflected immediately without re-running the command.
+Local skills are symlinked, so edits to skills/ are reflected immediately without re-running the command.

 External repos